riipandi/stackup/readme.md

 # Linux Stack Made Easy.

 The LEMP / LAMP software stack is a group of software that can be used to serve dynamic web pages and web applications.
-This is an acronym that describes a Linux operating system, with an Nginx or Apache web server.
+This is an acronym that describes a Linux operating systemm with an Nginx or Apache web server.
 The backend data is stored in the MySQL/MariaDB database and or PostgreSQL as optional, and the dynamic processing is handled by PHP, Python, Nodejs, etc.

 ## Prerequisites